Apply for an Ironmongery Trading License in Dubai

 Dubai's construction boom and expanding retail sector have created strong, sustained demand for ironmongery products, making it one of the most commercially viable trading activities available to investors in the UAE today.
 From locks and hinges to fasteners and builders' hardware, ironmongery sits at the heart of the region's rapidly growing built environment.

-This guide explains how to obtain an Ironmongery Trading Licence (Activity Code 4752.86) at Dubai South Business Hub Free Zone, covering market context, setup costs, compliance steps, and the strategic advantages of trading from Dubai.
+This guide explains how to obtain an Ironmongery Trading License (Activity Code 4752.86) at Dubai South Business Hub Free Zone, covering market context, setup costs, compliance steps, and the strategic advantages of trading from Dubai.

 UAE Market Context for Ironmongery Trading